Periods and harmonic analysis on spherical varieties: The local -distinguished spectrum

 The proof is inspired by the Burger-Sarnak principle as well as work of Clozel.
 It is based on a globalization result that is perhaps of independent interest (although it is very closely related to other results, it has a slightly different range of applicability, since it is based on the use of the Fell topology).

 Let us denote by $\ZZ$ the center of $\GG$.
 An \emph{automorphic discrete series} is an irreducible unitary representation $\pi$ of $\G(\adele)$ together with a non-zero morphism $\nu: \pi \to L^2(\G(K)\ZZ(\adele)\backslash \G(\adele), \Omega)$ (where $\Omega$ is the central character of $\pi$, an idele class character).
 Let $x_0 \in \mathbf{X}(K)$.
-An automorphic discrete series $(\pi, \nu)$ is \emph{$(\mathbf{X}, x_0)$-distinguished} if the functional is non-zero on the space of of $\pi$.\footnote{For this definition we need, of course, the integrals to converge.
+An automorphic discrete series $(\pi, \nu)$ is \emph{$(\mathbf{X}, x_0)$-distinguished} if the functional is non-zero on the subspace of smooth vectors of $\pi$.\footnote{For this definition we need, of course, the integrals to converge.
 Ignoring analytic difficulties, we could also describe the $\XX$-distinguished spectrum as follows: There is a canonical intertwiner: $C_c^\infty(\X(\adele))\to C^\infty(\GG(K)\backslash \G(\adele))$ (summation over $\X(K)$).
 It seems natural to define {\em globally distinguished} as ``the image of the adjoint morphism.''
-However, this leads to difficulties when not all point stabilizers on $\X$ are anisotropic.}
+However, this leads to difficulties when not all point stabilizers on $\X$ are anisotropic.} The restriction to smooth vectors is an important technical point: The elements of $\pi$ are $L^2$-functions on the automorphic space; but smooth vectors are given by genuine functions, and are defined on measure zero subsets such as $[\mathbf{G}_{x_0}]$.

 If $S$ is any finite set of places of $K$, we write $K_S$ for $\prod_{v \in S} K_v$ and $K^S$ for the restricted direct product (with respect to integers) $\prod'_{v \notin S} K_v$.

 \begin{theorem} Suppose that, for some $x_0\in \XX(K)$, $\GG_{x_0}$ is anisotropic; write $X_{S}^{(0)}$ for $x_0\cdot \G(K_S) \subset \X(K_S)$.
 Suppose that $\sigma$ is an irreducible representation of $\G(K_S)$ which belongs to the support of Plancherel measure for $L^2(X_S^{(0)})$.
 Then there exist a sequence of $(\X, x_0)$-distinguished automorphic representations $\pi_i$ whose restrictions $\pi_{i,S}$ to $\G(K_S)$ converge, in the Fell topology, to $\sigma$. \end{theorem}